OctopusDeploy/blog/blog/2024-02/liquibase-container/index.md

 - PowerShell
 - AWS CLI (to support AWS IAM authentication)

-If you're selecting a database type that the Liquibase product does not ship with, like Cassandra or MongoDB, the **Liquibase - Run Command** template automatically detects if it's running in a container and downloads any missing dependencies.
+If you're selecting a database type that Liquibase doesn't ship with, like Cassandra or MongoDB, the **Liquibase - Run Command** template automatically detects if it's running in a container and downloads any missing dependencies.

 ## Updating your process